cpsource/UFT/README.md

 This project is open to collaborative insights and suggestions.
 If you're interested in contributing to the Unified Field Theory development, please open a pull request or reach out with feedback!

-## License

-This work is licensed under the **Creative Commons Attribution 4.0 International (CC BY 4.0)**.
-You are free to share and adapt the material, as long as appropriate credit is given.

 ## Discussions & Issues

 To discuss UFT, see [Discussions](https://github.com/cpsource/UFT/discussions)